def-gthill/kenpali/kenpali-semantics.md

 ## Defining and Calling Functions|functions

+Only functions can be called.
+Calling any other value causes a runtime error.

 ```
 # Calling something that isn't a function
 42()
 !! notCallable {"value": 42}
 ```

+A zero-parameter function can be defined and called with no arguments.

 ```
 # No parameters, no arguments